iuec/uec-tech-standards/_pages/implementation/testing_ambulance_messages.md

 toc: false
 folder: implementation
 ---
-{% include note.html content="This page is still under development." %}
+{% include note.html content="The content for this page is currently under development and will be published in due course.
+If in the meantime you have any queries please contact uecintegration@nhs.net." %}

 # Testing Ambulance Requests